Contact Us for a Free Consultation (213) 542-0979

 Best Defense Strategy for PC 422 Criminal Threats Cases

-That's why it's so important to have an attorney by your side.
-Sometimes they've got the evidence and they can prove that you threatened another person, but:
+That's why having an attorney by your side is so important.
+Sometimes, they've got the evidence, and they can prove that you threatened another person, but:

-• maybe you really didn't plan on carrying out the threat,
+• maybe you didn't plan on carrying out the threat,

 • you've got no criminal record, and

-• you really don't want that felony strike and potentially get some custody time, which is usual when it comes to criminal threat cases.
+• you really don't want that felony strike and potentially get some custody time, which is usual regarding criminal threat cases.

-Another interesting thing that people don't realize is, let's say that way back in the day, you took a plea to a PC 422, a criminal threat, as a felony and then later on it was reduced down to a misdemeanor and you even got it expunged, where it was dismissed, that's still a strike.
+Another exciting thing that people don't realize is, let's say, that way back in the day, you took a plea to a PC 422, a criminal threat, as a felony, and then later on, it was reduced down to a misdemeanor.
+You even got it expunged, where it was dismissed; that's still a strike.

 There's case law on that.
-They use that case against you as a strike if you pick up any new felony that qualifies as a strike in the future.
+If you pick up any new felony that qualifies as a strike in the future, they will use that case against you as a strike.

-The point is, Penal Code Section 422 is a very serious crime.
-They take it seriously in California, and particularly in Los Angeles.
-So, what you want to do is get a game plan together before you even go to court.
+The point is that Penal Code Section 422 is a very serious crime.
+California, particularly Los Angeles, takes it seriously.
+So, you want to get a game plan together before going to court.

 I have people come in after they've been arrested.
 Bring all of your paperwork.
-We'll sit down and you give me an idea of what happened, and we set up a plan.
+We'll sit down, and you'll give me an idea of what happened, and we'll set up a plan.

-We decide, here's how we're going to attack it.
-Either we're going to attack it with a full investigation and go to trial, or we're going to do something different.
+We decide: Here's how we're going to attack it.
+Either we will attack it with a full investigation and go to trial or do something else.

 Seeking a Reduced Misdemeanor Charge

-Maybe they've got evidence that you did something wrong so, we're going to try to get a different charge, for example, other than a Penal Code Section 422.
+Maybe they have evidence that you did something wrong, so we will try to get a different charge, such as one that is not Penal Code Section 422.

-One that we can reduce down to a misdemeanor, or even start off with a misdemeanor in the beginning.
-I can't tell you right now what our strategy is because I haven't met you yet.
+We can reduce one to a misdemeanor or even start with a misdemeanor in the beginning.
+I can't tell you what we should do now because I still need to meet you.
 I have to see:

 • what your criminal record looks like,